Permutation Tests for Infection Graphs: Main theoretical results

-Our theoretical results are motivated by the following observation: When \(\graphset_{0}\) is the empty graph, the coordinates of the infection vector $\infected$ are exchangeable.
+Our theoretical results for permutation testing are motivated by the following observation: When \(\graphset_{0}\) is the empty graph, the coordinates of the infection vector $\infected$ are exchangeable.
 Hence, we may conduct a valid permutation test based on any test statistic computed with respect to $\infected$, where the rejection rule is given by the quantiles of the distribution of $\pi \infected$, with $\pi \sim \text{Uniform}(S_n)$.
 However, the permutation test remains valid in somewhat more general settings.

-In this section, we will assume the setting of simple hypothesis testing, where $\graphspace_0 = \{\graphset_0\}$ and $\graphspace_1 = \{\graphset_1\}$ are singleton sets.
+Throughout this section, we will assume the setting of simple hypothesis testing, where $\graphspace_0 = \{\graphset_0\}$ and $\graphspace_1 = \{\graphset_1\}$ are singleton sets and $\paramset_0 = \paramset_1 = \{\beta\}$.
 We will develop a sufficient condition, stated in terms of the interplay between the automorphism groups $\Pi_0$ and $\Pi_1$, which guarantees the validity of a permutation test applied to any $\Pi_1$-invariant statistic.
-We generalize our results to composite hypothesis testing in Section~\ref{sec: extensions}.
+A generalization of these results to composite hypothesis testing is provided in Appendix~\ref{appFurtherTheory}.

-We let \(S\) denote a \(\Pi_{1}\)-invariant statistic.
+We let \(S\) denote a \(\Pi_{1}\)-invariant statistic, as defined in Section~\ref{secInvariant}.
 We also define

-The following key theorem shows that the distribution of the test statistic is the same when applied to a random permutation of the infection vector, provided $\Pi_{10} = S_n$.
+The following key theorem shows that the distribution of the test statistic is the same when applied to a random permutation of the infection vector, provided $\Pi_{10} = S_n$:

-\begin{theorem*} Suppose that for any \(\pi_{0}\) in \(\Pi_{0}\), the distribution of \(\infected\) satisfies
+\begin{theorem} Suppose that for any \(\pi_{0}\) in \(\Pi_{0}\), the distribution of \(\infected\) satisfies

 Let \(\pi\) be drawn uniformly from \(S_{n}\).
-If \(\Pi_{10} = S_{n}\), the statistics \(S(\infected)\) and \(S(\pi \infected)\) have the same distribution under the null hypothesis. \end{theorem*}
+If \(\Pi_{10} = S_{n}\), the statistics \(S(\infected)\) and \(S(\pi \infected)\) have the same distribution under the null hypothesis. \end{theorem}

 Showing that equation~\eqref{eqnPermCond} holds for our models is straightforward, and we do this in the Appendix.
 In particular, the condition $\Pi_{10} = S_n$ holds when $\graphset_0$ is the empty graph, since $\Pi_0 = S_n$ in that case.
 The next result shows that the condition described in Theorem~\ref{ThmPermStat} is sufficient to guarantee the success of a straightforward permutation test, described in Algorithm~\ref{AlgPermExact}: